ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-explorer.md

 title: "How To Use The ARK Explorer?"
 ---

-# How To Use The ARK Explorer
+# How to use the Ark Explorer on Mobile

 ## What is a block explorer?